How to obtain a policy exception for a noncompliant expense report or expense lines (Claimant/Cardholder/Submitter)

 How to Sell, Dispose of, or Trade In an Item or Piece of Equipment

-Purchasing Services has the sole authority for disposal of surplus and abandoned property at UW–Madison (other than titled and licensed vehicles which are handled by the Department of Administration – refer to UW Policy 3056).
+Purchasing Services has the sole authority for disposal of surplus and abandoned property at UW–Madison (other than titled and licensed vehicles which are handled by the Department of Administration – refer to Policy UW-3056).
 When possible all surplus property sales are conducted at the SWAP (Surplus with a Purpose) Warehouse, located at 1061 Thousand Oaks Trail, Verona, Wisconsin.

 Sales and disposal of surplus items